b-gogeishvili/Book-Giveaway-Service/README.md

 # Book Giveaway Service

 This is a book library website.
 Users can register and add their owned books, and other registered users can add those books to their wishlist.
 Process is simple, a user requests a book, and book owner can either accept it or reject it.
-If the book is accepted, an user who added it to their wishlist gets an email about accepted book's details.
+If the book is accepted, an user who added it to their wishlist gets an email about accepted book's details. !!!
+When adding books, use real book name and author, in order for Google API to work.

 ### Books and Gooogle API